Quality assurance - external (EQA)

 • numbers of learners and how quick (or how long) they take to achieve

-• possible plagiarism by learners
+• possible plagiarism by learners or using artificial intelligence to create answers to questions

 • previous risk rating of the centre